plesiv/hac/README.rst

 HAC: Helper for Algorithm Competitions
 **************************************

-HAC is *highly extensible and configurable command-line tool* intended to ease the boring part of solving algorithm problems:
+**hac** is *highly extensible and configurable command-line tool* intended to ease the boring part of solving algorithm problems:

 - preparing directory structure,
 - preparing source-code files,